Li family (banking): Donald Li (born 1954)

-Andrew Li (1948– )
+Andrew Li (born 1948)

 Son of Li Fook-kow, Andrew Li was educated at the University of Cambridge as a barrister and was called to the Hong Kong Bar in 1973.
 He was appointed as Queen's Counsel in 1988 and became Hong Kong's 1st Chief Justice of the Court of Final Appeal, serving from the Court's establishment in 1997 until 2010.
 Lord Millett, who served alongside Li as a non-permanent judge of the CFA, described Li as "[certainly] the wisest" member of the court.

 Fourth generation

-Adrian Li (1973– )
+Adrian Li (born 1973)

 Oldest son of David Li, Adrian Li first joined the Bank of East Asia in 2000, was appointed Deputy Chief Executive in 2009 and was appointed co-Chief Executive in 2019.
 Adrian Li was educated at the University of Cambridge (Robinson College) and the Kellogg School of Management of Northwestern University, and is a qualified solicitor in England and Wales and Hong Kong.

-Brian Li (1974– )
+Brian Li (born 1974)

 Younger brother of Adrian Li, Brian Li first joined the Bank of East Asia in 2002, was appointed Deputy Chief Executive in 2009 and was appointed co-Chief Executive in 2019.
 Brian Li was educated at the University of Cambridge and holds an MBA from Stanford University, and is qualified as a chartered accountant in England and Wales and Hong Kong.

+Carol Li Rafferty (born 1979)

+Granddaughter of Ronald Li (2nd generation family member), Carol Li Rafferty is an Assistant Dean at the Yale School of Management and Managing Director of the Yale Center Beijing, and currently serves on the board of directors of JD.com (NASDAQ: JD; HKEx: 9618), having previously served on the board of JD Logistics (HKEx: 2618).
+Li co-founded Lean In China, a professional support network that has grown to over 100,000 women across China.
+Li graduated cum laude from Yale University with dual B.A. degrees in Economics and International Studies and holds a J.D. from Stanford Law School; she is admitted to practice law in New York and the District of Columbia.